flatironinstitute/mountainlab-js/README.md

 ## Spike Sorting

-If you are trying to use MountainSort spike sorting software, then please [follow this link](https://github.com/flatironinstitute/mountainsort_examples/blob/master/README.md) for installation and usage instructions.
+This page documents MountainLab only.
+If you would like to use MountainSort spike sorting software, then please [follow this link](https://github.com/flatironinstitute/mountainsort_examples/blob/master/README.md) for installation and usage instructions.

 ## Installation